 For Lakota I had three translations for the word peace: wowahwa, wowanwa, and wolakota.

 An online Lakota dictionary chose wowahwa as the Lakota word for peace.
 But searches on wowahwa do not produce hits indicating that it has much importance to speakers of that language.

-A Russian mega linguist with whom I was working at the time originally had picked “wowanwa” which is almost the same.
+A Russian mega linguist (his description of himself), with whom I was working at the time, originally had picked “wowanwa” which is almost the same.

 However, there were no American Indians naming non-profit organizations “wowanawa” or establishing websites with that word in the URL, but there were for the word Wolakota.
 Wowanwa is a valid choice and is used by many people, but below is why I chose Wolakota.